lindentechde/Somon-Script/README.md

 ## 📄 License

-**Proprietary License** - see [LICENSE](LICENSE) file for details.

-SomonScript is proprietary software owned by LindenTech IT Consulting.
-Usage is permitted under the terms specified in the license agreement for personal, educational, and commercial purposes, but modification and redistribution of source code is prohibited.
+SomonScript is distributed under the **MIT License**.
+See the [LICENSE](LICENSE) file for the full text.
+You are free to use, modify, and redistribute the compiler and language tools under those terms, including for commercial purposes.

 ---